pandahereboy/developer-portal-starter/developer-portal/home-page.md

 # Home page

-Usually, the home page is something fancy.
+Usually, the home page is something fancy.xxxxxxxx

 However, it can be a plain markdown file.